 Michael C. Daniel – Probate Litigation Attorney

 Many people think of probate litigation as a Will contest.
 However, probate litigation is more.
 Probate litigation consists of legal disputes about any issues related to aging, disability and death.
-It involves court battles over those still alive, such as guardianships and conservatorships, as well as legal fights over powers of attorney, patient advocate designations, Living Wills and of course, Will and Trust contests.
+It involves court battles over those still living, such as guardianships and conservatorships, as well as legal fights over powers of attorney, patient advocate designations, Living Wills and of course, Will and Trust contests.

 Why do you need a litigator rather than an Estate attorney?
-Estate attorneys are very skilled in drafting and preparing legal documents, setting up Wills and Estates.
-However, in most cases Estate attorneys do not participate in the litigation process.
+Estate attorneys are very skilled in drafting and preparing legal documents, and setting up Wills and Estates.
+However, in most cases, Estate attorneys do not participate in the litigation process.
 Probate litigation is a very specialized process requiring expert knowledge of evidentiary rules and the Georgia Civil Practice Act.
 Additionally, probate litigation requires an attorney skilled in the art of advocacy.

-At Prior, Daniel and Wiltshire the firm provides expertise in Estate Planning and Elder law, as well as probate litigation.
+At Prior, Daniel and Wiltshire, the firm provides expertise in Estate Planning and Elder law, as well as probate litigation.
 Michael Daniel has successfully helped clients in probate disputes for more than 30 years.
 Michael possesses extensive knowledge and expertise in areas which frequently arise in probate litigation, including business valuation, auditing, and corporate structures.

 Mr. Daniel has litigated multiple complex probate matters throughout Northeast Georgia, including disputes involving multi-million dollar estates.
-If you and your family face a dispute over probate matters, you need to have skilled legal representation from an experienced attorney to understand how best to safeguard assets, protect the estate and honor the final wishes of your loved one.
+If you and your family face a dispute over a probate matter, you need to have skilled legal representation from an experienced attorney to understand how best to safeguard assets, protect the estate and honor the final wishes of your loved one.

 The Types of Probate Litigation